dEAduction/dEAduction/CONTRIBUTING_V2.md

 code and exercises files).
 To know more about each directory, module or file, simply open its `__init__.py` or `README.md`.

-The software d∃∀duction is written in Python3 and L∃∀N (a proof assistant able to understand mathematical expressions and prove statements to be true or false).
+d∃∀duction is written in Python3 and L∃∀N (a proof assistant able to understand mathematical expressions and prove statements to be true or false).
 The graphical interface uses the module PySide2 (Qt for Python) and communication between the user interface and L∃∀N uses two modules called Trio and Qtrio.
 A good experience in Python3 is *recommended*, as well as basic terminal usage, but you do not need to be advanced in anything to contribute.
 The version control system we use is Git.
 Some experience in Git is necessary but you can rapidly learn it from scratch (you should feel at ease using git branches).

 A very important thing is *virtual environments*.
 A virtual environment is an isolated environment in a project directory in which all dependencies versions